Caroline Marshall Msc, PgDip, MBACP Accredited and Registered

 What will the first session be like?

-The first session together I would say is more about making you feel at ease and gathering information from you to understand what it is you are looking for from our time together.
+The first session together I would say is more about making you feel at ease and gathering information from you.
+It is my aim to understand what has brought you to therapy and what you would like to get out of it.

-It may be you just need someone to listen without judgement, or it may be that how you are thinking and what you are doing day to day is affecting the way you feel about yourself, others and the world; you might then be looking for some direction on how to make some positive changes to improve your well-being.
+For example, it may be you just need someone to listen without judgement, or you might be looking for some guidance on how to make some positive changes to improve your well-being but are unsure how.

 By the end of the first session, it will be up to you if you want to schedule more sessions with me.

-If you feel I am not the right person, please do not worry because I might be able to suggest alternative options.
+If you feel I am not the right person, please say so because I might be able to suggest alternative options.
 It is my job to have your best interests at heart at all times.

 Maps & Directions